Strunzdesign/framing/README.md

-# Framing toolkit for easy creation of arbitrary TCP-based protocols
+# Framing toolkit for arbitrary TCP-based protocols
 Framing toolkit for easy creation of arbitrary TCP-based protocols.

 This software is intended to be portable and makes use of the boost libraries.
 It was tested on GNU/Linux (GCC toolchain)